GReX-Telescope/grex-telescope.github.io/docs/software/operation.md

 ## SSH Port Tunneling

-In some circumstances, it may be usefull to access ports on the GReX server on your local computer remotely.
+In some circumstances, it may be useful to access ports on the GReX server on your local computer remotely.
 We can accomplish this using [SSH Tunneling](https://www.ssh.com/academy/ssh/tunneling-example).

 One example of why we might want to do this is to access the 10 GbE switch configuration that is located in the far-side GReX box.
 It runs a normal web page on a static ip of `192.168.88.1`.
 You can access this from a web